-Syphilis is a bacterial infection that is passed through the mucous membranes from a person who has an infection.
+Syphilis is a bacterial infection.
 The infection has 4 stages: primary, secondary, early latent and late latent.

 How can I get syphilis?

 - Skin-to-skin contact with a syphilis sore (lesion) or rash.This can happen through external or internal contact with a person's mouth, genitals, or rectum when a sore or rash is present

-While both women and men can acquire syphilis, the vast majority of people diagnosed with syphilis in B.C. are men who identify as gay, bisexual, or men who have sex with men (MSM).
-Syphilis rates have increased greatly for MSM, mostly among 20 to 24 year-olds.
+While anyone can acquire syphilis, most people diagnosed with syphilis in B.C. are men who identify as gay, bisexual, or men who have sex with men (gbMSM).
+Syphilis rates have increased greatly for cisgender women leading to congenital syphilis cases.

 What are the symptoms?

 Each stage of syphilis has different symptoms.
 They can vary or be so mild that you may not know you are infected.

 During the primary stage, a painless sore can develop anywhere on your body that came into contact with an infected person.
-The sore usually appears about 3 weeks after first contact, but can appear anywhere between 3 and 90 days after acquiring the infection.
-Sometimes, the sore will not be noticeable on your body.
-The sore will go away on its own within a few weeks, however the disease will continue to spread.
+The sore usually appears between 3 and 90 days after getting the infection.
+Often, the sore will not be noticeable on your body.
+The sore will go away on its own within a few weeks, but the disease will continue to progress.

-The secondary stage usually starts about 2 to 12 weeks after getting a syphilis infection, but can start anywhere from 2 weeks to 6 months from infection.
+The secondary stage usually starts about 14 to 90 days after getting a syphilis infection.
 During this stage a non-itchy rash may develop.
 The rash can appear anywhere, but it is most often on your chest, belly, genitals, palms of your hands and soles of your feet.
-You may not notice the rash, but you can still spread the disease to other people.
+You may not notice the rash, but you can still transmit the disease to other people.
 The rash usually disappears but it can come back months later.
 Other symptoms may include headache, fever, hair loss, swollen lymph nodes and bumps or mucous patches inside the mouth, anus, penis or vagina.